Centralizer Rigidity near Elements of the Weyl Chamber Flow: Center-fixing centralizer is a Lie group

-As we noted in Section \ref{outl}, a general method in proving centralizer rigidity for partially hyperbolic diffeomorphism is to separate the centralizer into the center-fixing part and the action on the leaf space of the center foliation through the following short exact sequence:
+As we noted in Section~\ref{outl}, a general method for proving centralizer rigidity for partially hyperbolic diffeomorphisms is to separate the centralizer into the center-fixing part and the action on the leaf space of the center foliation via the following short exact sequence:

-In this section, we shall deal with the center fixing part and prove that it is a Lie group.
-We state and prove a general condition for the centralizer of a partially hyperbolic diffeomorphism to be a Lie group.
+In this section, we deal with the center-fixing part and prove that it is a Lie group.
+We state and prove a general condition under which the centralizer of a partially hyperbolic diffeomorphism is a Lie group.